EdWordy/Mod-Loader-X/README.md

 -dialog to display previous action (clear mods, add mod, remove mod, launch)

+-treeview of current mod folder (need to fix hierarchy)

+-a method that finds all the info.xml files

 TO DO:

--addMod method
+-addMod method (adds mods from selected treeview item to list and displays it in another treeview)

--removeMod method
+-removeMod method (removes mod from list)

--launcher method
+-clearMods method (removes all mods from list)

+-launcher method (unpack and repacks jar with modded assets and generates a textures file)

+-read info.xml file and display contents in an info pane